makeabhishek/ML_learning_from_beginning/03_pyTorch/01_pytorch_basics.md

 ### Graph Visualization
 - Different ways to visualize the model
 - Simple way is to call `print(model)`
-        - Quick summary but lacks the pictorial visual \
+        - Quick summary but lacks the pictorial visual.
+Cant tell whats the input, output of model size, how to interpret model layers. \
         - Not suitable for deep networks
 - Some other options are: \
-        - Torchviz \
+        - Torchviz: It uses graph based visualization.
+Gives all the operations performed in PyTorch.  \
         - Tensorboard
 - Let’s consider small network with 3 fully-connected layers
  ```